 For the election of directors (Proposal 1), the affirmative vote of at least a plurality of the votes cast on such proposal is required.
 No shareholders shall be permitted to cumulate votes for the election of directors.
 The advisory vote on executive compensation (Proposal 2) requires the affirmative vote of at least a majority of the outstanding shares entitled to vote thereon present in person or represented by proxy at the Annual Meeting.
 Because your votes on Proposal 2 are advisory, they will not be binding on the Board or the Company.
 However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.
 For the approval of the proposal to ratify the appointment of Grant Thornton LLP as the independent auditor for the Trust and the Company (Proposal 3), the affirmative vote of at least a majority of the outstanding shares present in person or represented by proxy at the Annual Meeting is required.
 An abstention will not be counted as a vote cast.
-Except for certain business combinations, as such term is defined in the Trust Agreement, any other proposal that properly comes before the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding shares present and by the affirmative vote of at least a majority of the outstanding must be approved by the affirmative vote of at least a majority of the outstanding shares present in person or represented as a vote cast.
+Except for certain business combinations, as such term is defined in the Trust Agreement, any other proposal that properly comes before the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding shares presented by proxy at the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding shares presented by proxy at the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding shares present in person or represented by proxy at the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding shares present in person or represented by proxy at the Annual Meeting.
+A broker non-vote would also not be counted as a vote cast.